cseanburns/research-notebook/source/_posts/2014-01-31-academic-libraries-and-knowledge-management.markdown

 And as participants in a market, they exchange goods and services with their "customers," which include undergraduate students, postgraduate students, and academics.
-The goods and services that are exchanged, according to my explanation of their theoretical understanding, is knowledge.
-Knowledge then is given to students and academics, in regards to their information needs, and knowledge is received from students and academics.
+The goods and services that are exchanged is knowledge.
+Knowledge then is given to students and academics, in regards to their information needs, and knowledge is received from students and academics by the librarians.
+This is the essential two way exchange that makes this a market.
 The received knowledge is internalized by librarians and used in later "transactions" (I don't believe the authors actually use that term).
-Leaving the knowledge internalized (or tacit), however, means that the librarians are failing fully to "capitalize" (I'm being consistent in my translation of their underlying framework) on the knowledge they receive from their customers (who are "active knowledge partners").
-To capitalize on the received knowledge, the librarians must be able to code that knowledge.
-When the coding scheme, or classification, (knowledge from customers, knowledge for customers, knowledge about customers) is applied to reports of exchanges between librarians and their "customers," (the taxonomy), the result is a customer knowledge management system.
+Leaving the knowledge internalized (or tacit), however, means that the librarians are failing fully to "capitalize" (I don't believe they use this term) on the knowledge they receive from their customers (who are "active knowledge partners").
+To capitalize on the received knowledge, the librarians must be able to code that knowledge (aka, knowledge codification).
+When the coding scheme, or classification, (i.e., knowledge from customers, knowledge for customers, knowledge about customers) is applied to reports of exchanges between librarians and their "customers," (the taxonomy), the result is a customer knowledge management system.

 In short, the KM as applied in this paper has a theory and the theory is simply this: **knowledge is a commodity**.